HQ: Floor 8 & 9, City Tower 2, Sheikh Zayed Road, Dubai, UAE

 Conclusion

 The government has established minimum wages for skilled and unskilled workers.
-Thus, a qualified technician has to receive a minimum monthly salary of 7,000 AED.
+A qualified technician has to receive a minimum monthly salary of 7,000 AED.
 On the other hand, unskilled workers have to receive a minimum monthly salary of 5,000 AED.
 However, this requirement applies only if the individual possesses a certificate indicating successful completion of secondary school.

 The Complete Guide for LLC Company Formation in Dubai